-2019 is shaping up to be a breakout year for bathroom design, with a ton of new trends finally overtaking a lot of long-standing contenders.
-Both white bathrooms and hardware-heavy tubs and showers are on the decline, and in their place 2019 bathroom trends are putting a strong focus on bold, tactile designs on the one hand, and comfort and usability on the other.
+2019 is shaping up to be a breakout year for bathroom design, with tons of new trends overtaking long-standing contenders.
+Both white bathrooms and hardware-heavy tubs and showers are on the decline.
+In their place, 2019 bathroom trends are putting a strong focus on bold, tactile designs, comfort, and usability.
 Bathrooms this year are shaping up to become more relaxed and haven-like, but also a space to get creative (and a little daring) with your sense of style.

 Bringing Back Bare Wood (Vanities, Floors, Walls, et al.)

 One of the biggest 2019 bathroom trends is one that probably won’t surprise you: just about everyone is sick of minimalist white-on-white design, and this year it’s really starting to show.
 Bathrooms are skewing away from glossy white porcelain and back towards using warm, natural wood tones.
-Natural, unpainted, and reclaimed woods are especially popular, and really any wood (natural or veneer) that places a strong emphasis on the grain and texture of the wood should be at the top of your wishlist.
-Light, unfinished wood is winning out so far, but expect to see aged wood (gray tones) and some finishes that give that light wood a warm, honeyed glow.
+Think natural, unpainted, or reclaimed wood or driftwood.
+Really, any wood (natural or veneer) that places a strong emphasis on the grain and texture of the wood should be at the top of your wishlist.
+Light, unfinished wood is winning out so far.
+But expect to see aged wood (gray tones) and some finishes that give that light wood a warm, honeyed glow.
 Some designers say this shift marks a return to a more natural bathroom feel, but the strong emphasis on wood grain makes me think it’s a little more tactile – people looking for something other than smooth, cold porcelain.

 Accentuate Your Space With Bold, Graphic Tile